 Introduction to Australian law

 Today, law regulates almost every aspect of our daily life.
 There are several sources of this law.
 The dominant source is parliament, where elected politicians make laws.
-Judges also make law through their decisions in An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. cases.
+Judges also make law through their decisions in court cases.
 Local councils and public servants also make and administer laws.
-A range of people – like the police, Centrelink officers, council Former name of local laws. officers and transport police – administer and To make people obey a law or the terms of an agreement, using police powers or court orders. our laws.
+A range of people – like the police, Centrelink officers, council by-laws officers and transport police – administer and enforce our laws.

 These various sources of law fit together to create our legal system.
-Each part of the system – the courts, the parliament and the executive (ministers and public Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence.) – has a separate role to play.
+Each part of the system – the courts, the parliament and the executive (ministers and public service) – has a separate role to play.
 In particular, the courts are independent of the parliament.
 This is one reason why judges are appointed for life.

 Australia has a federal system of government.
 There is the Commonwealth Parliament (in Canberra) and a separate parliament in each of the states and territories.
 All parliaments make laws.

 There are also two court systems.
 The federal court system comprises the Federal Circuit Court, Federal Court, Family Court and High Court.
 The state court system consists of Magistrates’, County and Supreme Courts.
 As well, there are a range of tribunals and boards that make decisions about individual disputes, but they do not have the same power as courts to ‘make law’.
-For example, in the Victoria, the Victorian Civil and Administrative A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding.
-(VCAT) provides user-friendly and affordable access to justice for civil matters.
+For example, in the Victoria, the Victorian Civil and Administrative Tribunal (VCAT) provides user-friendly and affordable access to justice for civil matters.
 VCAT hears many cases every year.

 In addition to Acts of parliament, there are laws covering administrative details or other matters not easily dealt with in an Act.
-Parliament can delegate the power to make regulations, rules, ordinances or Laws made and enforced by municipal councils within their boundaries.
-Previously called by-laws.
-See delegated legislation. to a public authority, a local council, a government minister, or a public servant.
-These types of laws that are made by the parliaments’ delegates are known as Laws made by bodies subordinate to parliament.
-These laws may be regulations or rules, local laws or Orders-in-Council..
+Parliament can delegate the power to make regulations, rules, ordinances or local laws to a public authority, a local council, a government minister, or a public servant.
+These types of laws that are made by the parliaments’ delegates are known as delegated legislation.

 The precise meaning of words and phrases in Acts and delegated legislation is sometimes difficult to understand.
 Courts are often involved in deciding the meaning of particular parts or words of an Act.
 A court’s interpretation of sections and words in an Act becomes part of the law and is known as judge-made law.
-For example, the law related to The legal ending of a marriage by court order.
-A marriage is legally divorced when a court issues a decree absolute where there has been an irretrievable breakdown of the marriage.
-See also decree nisi. is not wholly contained in the Family Law Act 1975 (Cth).
+For example, the law related to divorce is not wholly contained in the Family Law Act 1975 (Cth).
 It is found by looking at both the Act and the decisions that judges have made in court cases about the Act.

 Generally, judges cannot overrule or challenge an Act unless the Act is ‘unconstitutional’.
 This means it was beyond the power of the Commonwealth or state parliament to make that law in the first place.
-The courts can then declare the Act or parts of it Not valid; with no legal effect and not enforceable at law.
-For example a legal provision or document may be invalid because it is not in proper legal form. and of no effect.
+The courts can then declare the Act or parts of it invalid and of no effect.

 If a government does not like a court decision and a judge’s interpretation of an Act, the parliament can pass an Act specifically to overturn that decision or interpretation.
 Parliament can also add rules to judge-made law.
-In that case, parliament-made law A document that sets out what a person wants to happen to their money and other property after they die. state all the rules for that area.
+In that case, parliament-made law will state all the rules for that area.

-Parliament can also To cancel the whole or part of an Act of parliament or a regulation. or amend Acts.
+Parliament can also repeal or amend Acts.
 Parliament is not restricted by earlier Acts, and can change laws as it wishes.

 A set of rules has been developed by judges to help them interpret Acts; for example, there is a rule of interpretation that says Acts are to be given their ordinary meaning unless that would lead to some absurdity.
-When, for example, an Act says a minister may do this or that, we know that the minister has a Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to do something.
+When, for example, an Act says a minister may do this or that, we know that the minister has a discretion to do something.
 If the Act says the minister shall do something, we know the minister must do something.
 These rules assist people using an Act, as they give some certainty to the meaning of commonly used words.

 Occasionally, the meaning of an Act is unclear and the court’s decision (if there is one) may not be helpful in clarifying the meaning.
 Where this occurs, the law is difficult to state one way or the other.